-1.3.
-The actuality condition on the noun case
+1.3 The actuality condition on the noun case

-Case-NPs as in (4a) range over actual situations only and not merely possible ones, and so for the situations that (4b) refers to.
+Case-NPs as in (4a) range over actual situations only and not merely possible ones, and so for the plurality of situations that (4b) refers to.
 I will call this the Actuality Condition.
 Where does this condition come from?
-The Actuality Condition does not come from the truthmaking relation itself since the truthmaking relation, in truthmaker semantics, is a relation that holds between actual as well as possible (and impossible) situations and sentences.
+The Actuality Condition cannot come from the truthmaking relation itself since the truthmaking relation, in truthmaker semantics, is a relation that holds between actual as well as possible (and impossible) situations and sentences.
 Moreover, it could not be a general condition on quantification or reference.
-Natural language does permit quantification over and reference to non-actual entities, explicitly with NPs such as the success we could have achieved or every letter John needs to write, but also implicitly with conditionals and modals quantifying over non-actual worlds or situations.
-The Actuality Condition rather is a general presupposition of what I call 'ordinary argument positions' of natural language predicates, argument positions that with non-actual entities would result in a sentence that is neither true nor false.
-Ordinary argument positions are, for example, the argument positions of sortal nouns (building, person, woman).
-Non-ordinary argument
+Natural language does permit quantification over and reference to non-actual entities, explicitly with NPs such as the success we could have achieved or every letter John needs to write, but also implicitly with